tallaanusri/AI_Assisted_MixedSignalPhysicalDesign_Internship/task3/README.md

 # Demonstration Video

-A complete screen-recorded demonstration of this project has been prepared as part of the internship submission.
+A complete screen-recorded demonstration of the task2 has been prepared as part of the internship submission.

 **Video Duration:** Less than 20 minutes